ff7-mods/ff7-flat-wiki/docs/FF7/Battle/Battle Scenes/Battle AI Addresses.md

 | Actor 8            | 2220    | 2540    | 2880    | 2BC0    | 2F00    | 3240    | 3580    | 38C0    | \*      | 4340    | 4680             |
 | Actor 9            | 2220    | 2540    | 2880    | 2BC0    | 2F00    | 3240    | 3580    | 38C0    | 3C00    | \*      | 4340             |

 This is mostly unhelpful as formations can vary greatly and actors can still indirectly access each other's values based on controllable conditions.
 There are lots of examples of indirect access, the memory leak trick is just interesting.

 NOTES:
 1 - Address values are only checked by the minimum value and stored accordingly.
 The structure in memory stores the Global Variables first, the Actor Variables second, and the Random Access Variables last.
 Technically, a value of 0xFFFF could be used as an address, but that would result in a memory leak producing erratic results.
 2 - Actors 0-2 are player controlled characters, Actors 4-9 are enemies.
 Actor 3 is a omnipresent battle actor that holds formation AI, if it exists and is the placeholder for any summon models.
 It does nothing on its own and is only used in a few boss battles.
 3 - This will access the Random Access Variables starting at 0x0000.
 This is stupid as it requires more work to get to them.
 Don't do it this way!

-  [Special Attack Flags]: ../Special%20Attack%20Flags.md "wikilink"
-  [Statuses]: ../Status%20Effects.md "wikilink"